macloo/github-howto-and-github-desktop/start_a_new_repo/README.md

 4. Open the GitHub Desktop app.

 5. At top left inside the app window, click the black bar that says “Current Repository.”
-This opens a list of all your repos on the computer you are using.
-If you don’t have any repos yet, of course the list is empty.
+This opens **a list of all your repos on the computer you are using.** If you don’t have any repos yet, of course the list is empty.

-6. From your Finder or File Explorer window, drag the folder you just made and drop it into the list in the GitHub Desktop app.
+6. From your Finder or File Explorer window, drag the folder you just made and drop it into the list in the app.

 7. You’ll get a popup that says this does not appear to be a Git repository &mdash; and a link says: “create a repository” &mdash; click that link.
 The link.
 Not the button. <br><img src="../images/add_local_repo.png" alt="Screen capture of Add Local Repository dialog" width=399>